andreafabrizi/BresserWeatherCenter/README.md

 2016-09-09 19:59:30:  Humidity: 49%  Temperature: 20.6°  Wind: 2.2 Km/h NNE  Rain: 4.0 mm
 ```

-Note that the gain most probably needs to be adjusted, depending on your device and antenna.
+Note that most probably the gain and the frequency needs to be adjusted, depending on your device and antenna.

 ## Antenna
 As antenna I used a self made metal wire 8.64 cm long (300000/868000/4) and it works quite well.

 ## To do
-* Verify if what I identified as sync is actually the sync or the device ID
+* Remove dependency from rtl_fm using pyrtlsdr
+* Implement an automatic noise detection